 Davis Middle School Mathematics is a differentiated curriculum focused on developing the student’s ability to integrate math skills and concepts in real-world applications across disciplines, as well as developing abstract thinking and problem solving.
 The curriculum is explorative and rigorous, built on foundations necessary for success in higher mathematics, and is based on the most recent National Council of Teachers of Mathematics standards.
 As students progress through the Middle School Math curriculum, they become familiar with the properties of mathematics; the language of algebra; solving equations, adding, calculating rational numbers and integers; solving inequalities; understanding concepts of statistics and graphs; probability; applying algebra to geometry; measurement; introduction to trigonometry; and the study of polynomials.
 Students learn by balancing practice and skill development with hands-on activities, technology, and projects and investigations.

-The Davis Middle School Language Arts is designed to help students learn to think critically, utilize the writing process successfully, and make meaning out of their rich variety of experiences, texts and other forms of media.
+The Davis Middle School Language Arts is designed to help students learn to think critically, utilize the writing process successfully, and make meaning out of the rich variety of their own experiences, texts and other forms of media.
 The program focuses on the development of the skills leading to success in reading and writing.
 Students engage in various types of writing that incorporate ideas, organization, voice, word choice, sentence fluency, conventions, and presentation.
 They experience writing as a process that incorporates pre-writing, composing, evaluating, revising, editing, and publishing.
 Students also develop reading strategies for improved comprehension, including reading-response journals and text annotations.
 They practice summarizing while reading texts, making predictions, forming opinions, asking questions, making connections and inferences, and analyzing the author’s craft and figurative language.
 Students in each grade read a wide selection of texts, both in and out of class, and study vocabulary and root words using the Sadlier-Oxford vocabulary series.
 They work on grammar, usage and mechanics with the Exercises in English grammar program.

 Our elementary Science program provides a complete and engaging hands-on curriculum focused on scientific foundations.
 Lessons and labs focus on life, earth and physical science.
 Students are encouraged to read, explore, absorb, and learn science through child-centered lectures, labs and fun activities which will expand and reinforce science concepts and literacy skills.
 Additionally, our students are introduced to and explore the scientific method while expanding their observation and analytical skills that are critical to their success in their future studies of physics, chemistry and biology.